mlwong/CME213-CUDA-Project/README.md

-CME213 Spring 2015 homeworks starter code.
+CME213 Spring 2015 Final Project.

+A neural network using CUDA to identify digits from handwritten images with multiple GPU's is implemented.